 Applications for exchanges during 2013 opened on 8 April 2013 and closed on 16 June 2013.

 Further information about this program

-Requests for further information about the scheme from potential applicants should be directed to each institution's research office (or other single authorised central office within the institution) in the first instance.
+Requests for further information about the scheme should be directed to each institution's research office (or other single authorised central office within the institution) in the first instance.

 Further information may be obtained from the Go8 office: